Brandon123b/CSC-372-Interpreter/README.md

 Negatives are not supported:
 	There is no support for negative numbers.
 This is because some reason I assume?
 Use 0-{number} instead of -{number}.
 This is a simple fix that works well.

+Function return values may be implemented (IDK), but I don't know how to use it:
+	No clue, it was never documented if it was and I don't have the time to once again look at his code to understand it.
+I reccomend just using a global variable to pass values between functions.
+(Look at the function called "Random" in World or BulletHell)

 # ---------------------------------------------------------------------------- #
 #                                Sample Programs                               #